sijingzhangzsj0604/docs/docs/cloud/guides/observability/log-collection-with-http-logger.md

 :::tip

-If you don't know how to configure an Application and API, please refer to the [Getting Started](../../getting-started) guides first
+If you don't know how to configure a Service and API, please refer to the [Getting Started](../../getting-started) guides first

 :::

 ### Add Logging Plugin

-Now let's add the Logging plugin to the `loggly-httpbin` Application.
+Now let's add the Logging plugin to the `loggly-httpbin` Service.

 ![Add Logging plugin](https://static.apiseven.com/2022/12/30/add-logging-plugin.png)

-The Logging plugin binds some existing Log Collection Plans to the Application or API.
+The Logging plugin binds some existing Log Collection Plans to the Service or API.

 ### Send Some Requests